cinderblockgames/cindr.musicPlayer.js/README.md

       'url': '/music/Metallica/Metallica/Wherever I May Roam.mp3'
     }

-However, you can build out the song object with any additional properties you need, and all of the properties will be available to you via [display attributes](README.md#song-info) and anywhere you are provided the song or the playlist.
+However, you can build out the song object with any additional properties you need, and all of the properties will be available to you via [display attributes](README.md#song-info) and anywhere you are provided the song or playlist.

 # Methods